EricTheToon/Fortlatro/README.md

 Aces Wild - Rare - Played Aces and Wild cards retrigger and give X1.5 Mult

+Hatsune Miku - Rare - X1.39 Mult for every 3 and 9 played

+Upgrade Bench - Common - Upgrade 1 random card into a random enhanced card when blind is selected

+The Nothing - Common - Destroy 1 random card when blind is selected and gain +2 mult

+The Flip - Uncommon - Gain X0.2 Mult for each flipped card held in hand

+Malfunctioning Vending Machine - Rare - Gain $5 every time you purchase something

 # 2 Decks
 Eric Deck - Start with Eric